saveenr/usql-tutorial/ch10/sample-datasets.md

 ## Employees sample dataset

 The Employee dataset includes the following fields:

-* EmpID - Employee ID.
+* EmpID - Employee ID
-* EmpName  Employee name.
+* EmpName  Employee name
-* DeptName - Department name.
+* DeptName - Department name
-* DeptID - Deparment ID.
+* DeptID - Deparment ID
-* Salary - Employee salary.
+* Salary - Employee salary

 Copy and paste the following script into your U-SQL project for constructing the Employees rowset: